Real estate giants try to be more like WeWork, before it overtakes them

 To remain competitive in real estate, developers and landlords realized they had to pay more attention to innovation in the field.
 As technology has made aspects of daily life more convenient–and as WeWork’s ambitions and breakneck expansion have upended the real estate industry–landlords and building managers have scrambled to figure out where they fit into a tech-enabled landscape.

-“You think about Starbucks,” says Georgia Collins, head of workplace experiences for U.S. Commercial Real Estate Services (CBRE), a research and industry service provider, “It used to be that we all waited in line and waited for our name to be called.
+“You think about Starbucks,” says Georgia Collins, head of workplace experiences for CBRE, a real estate services and investment firm, “It used to be that we all waited in line and waited for our name to be called.
 Now there’s so many people who order ahead of time and just walk in and pick it up.”

 Customers have come to expect that kind of service for everything from meals to dry cleaning and fitness.
 Landlords know that in order to attract and keep tenants–and boost the value of their properties–they need to be creating similar experiences inside their buildings.
 The result has meant an investment in cultural amenities and services, with a more thoughtful approach to retail, restaurants, and other programming.
 Increasingly landlords and building managers are considering what kinds of events they should be hosting.